bareos/bareos/docs/manuals/source/DeveloperGuide/ReleasingBareos.rst

 .. important::

    All changes are only done to you local git repository.
-For pushing these changes see :ref:`DeveloperGuide/ReleasingBareos:Publishing the release`.
+For pushing these changes see :ref:`publishing-the-release`.

 Special considerations for major versions